flutter/website/debugging.md

 only updated when your application paints, so if it is idle the graph will stop moving.

-This should always be done in release mode, since in checked mode performance is intentionally sacrificed in exchange for expensive asserts that are intended to aid development, and thus the results will be misleading.
+This should always be done in release mode, since in debug mode performance is intentionally sacrificed in exchange for expensive asserts that are intended to aid development, and thus the results will be misleading.